Yinxu: Archaeological discoveries

 For most of Yinxu I, the site was a small settlement.
 The first large buildings appeared in the later part of the period, together with oracle bone inscriptions, large-scale human sacrifice and chariot burials.

 Dong also included kings Pan Geng, Xiao Xin and Xiao Yi in his oracle bone period I, but no inscriptions can be reliably assigned to pre-Wu Ding reigns.

 Some scholars assign these kings to the nearby Huanbei urban site, which was roughly contemporaneous with the early part of Yinxu I. Excavation at the latter site is complicated by the fact that it lies under Anyang airport, and no inscriptions have been found.

+Recent discoveries

+In a sacrificial pit excavated in 2023 dating to the reigns of Di Yi and Di Xin, close to the time of the Battle of Muye that would end the Shang dynasty, the number of human bones decreased by 67% compared to earlier periods, and more cow and sheep bones were used.
+The remaining human bones were those of prisoners of war rather than civilians or slaves.

+The Xindian Late Shang Bronze Casting Site, Taojiaying Site, Shaojiapeng Site, and other sites that have not been mentioned in recent years have recently been excavated.

 Excavation sites

 At 30 square kilometers, Yinxu is the largest archaeological site in China.
 Excavations have uncovered over 80 rammed-earth foundation sites including palaces, shrines, tombs and workshops.
 From these remains archaeologists have been able to confirm that this was the spiritual and cultural center of the Shang dynasty.